-- illness supported by a doctor's statement or notification from the parent; - death or severe illness in the immediate family; - religious holidays with prior administrative approval; - medical and dental appointments; - absence approved by the principal for good cause; - special cases/circumstances approved in advance by the principal; - additional exempted absences as provided by Indiana Code 20-33-2-14 to 20-33-2-17.5.
+- illness or being temporarily physically disabled supported by a doctor's statement or notification from the parent; - death or severe illness in the immediate family or of a relative; - a reasonable number of religious holidays to be approved prior to the absence - medical and dental appointments; - such other good cause as may be acceptable or permitted by law; - statutory reasons as provided by I.C.
+20-33-2-14 to 2-33-2-17.7 (Note: These absences are exempt.)